magvtv/41_Autobus/README.md

 1. Improve the hero section
 2. Add bus service providers to the bus route cards of the month
+3. Update the footer styling
-3. Add sponsor logos and images
+4. Add sponsor logos and images
-4. Add minified cards that toggle when clicked or hovers.
+5. Add minified cards that toggle when clicked or hovers.
 Each with a flex of 1 but upon click, they toggle with a flex of 3